ashfurrow/blog/source/blog/2012-05-08-using-uiscrollview.markdown

 date: 2012-05-08 00:00
 ---

-<p>I'm giving a talk tonight at <a href="http://tacow.org/">TACOW</a>, the Toronto Cocoa and WebObjects Developers Group.
-The talk is on <code>UIScrollView</code> and the presentation materials, including all sample code, is available <a href="http://static.ashfurrow.com/blog/ScrollViewMaterials.zip">here</a>.
-The PDF version is available <a href="http://static.ashfurrow.com/blog/Tacow%20Presentation.pdf">by itself</a>, if you're on a mobile browser. <!--more--></p>
+I'm giving a talk tonight at [TACOW](http://tacow.org/), the Toronto Cocoa and WebObjects Developers Group.
+The talk is on `UIScrollView` and the presentation materials, including all sample code, is available [here](http://static.ashfurrow.com/blog/ScrollViewMaterials.zip).
+The PDF version is available [by itself](http://static.ashfurrow.com/blog/Tacow%20Presentation.pdf), if you're on a mobile browser. <!--more-->

-<p>The sample code is completed - no exercises left to the user :)</p>
+The sample code is completed - no exercises left to the user :)

 <!-- more -->